 La Huerta de Almería €€ Gluten-free options

 Cozy laid back and tucked away grocery store and restaurant.
-There are two other locations: one is a juice/smoothie and shop, the other a juice/smoothie bar but sandwiches – this listing is the restaurant on Calle Moratín.
+There are two other locations: both are a juice/smoothie bar with sandwiches.
+However, this listing is the restaurant on Calle Moratín.
 A vegetarian restaurant we can appreciate because they offer real vegan options and quality vegan substitutes.

 We recommend: the menú del día, as it’s very filling, well done, and a just a tad indulgent.
 The only complaint is they have one vegan dessert that’s usually not there (we checked many times), and the coffee kinda sucked.